 Trench, meanwhile, is working on a three undercover assignment for the DEA in an attempt to bring down Greco’s drug empire.
 Stigman is Trench’s right-hand man, learning Trench’s business, doing his dirty-work and basically just waiting to kill him.
 It’s why Stigman thinks Trench is a real crook and also why Trench feels the same way about Stigman.

-Unlike some other movies we’ve covered in the past like Pain & Gain or Jack Reacher, 2 Guns has one of the widest roster of cars with classics like a 1974 Chevrolet Impala convertible and a 1970 Dodge Challenger.
-Then there are the complete wild cards like a Pontiac Aztec or Plymouth Voyager minivan.
+Unlike some other movies we’ve covered in the past like Pain & Gain or Jack Reacher, 2 Guns has one of the widest roster of cars with classics like a 1974 Chevrolet Impala convertible and a 1970 Dodge Challenger and wildcards like a Pontiac Aztec or Plymouth Voyager minivan.
 Keep reading to see them all. [keep reading]

 The Heat starring Melissa McCarthy and Sandra Bullock is like Training Day meets The Other Guys meets Starsky and Hutch meets Paul Blart: Mall Cop meets Observe and Report.
 A movie this funny could have been directed by Judd Apatow, but it was actually Paul Feig.
-He’s the same guy that directed Bridesmaids and a host of television shows like Mad Men, The Office, 30 Rock, Weeds and Nurse Jackie, just to name a few.
+He’s the same guy that directed Bridesmaids and a host of television shows like Mad Men, The Office, 30 Rock, Weeds and Nurse Jackie.

 Melissa McCarthy plays Detective Shannon Mullins and Sandra Bullock plays FBI Special Agent Sarah Ashburn.
 The unlikely duo teams up to take out a Boston drug king pin named Larkin.
 The chemistry between McCarthy and Bullock is delightful, in a Vince Vaughn, Owen Wilson or Chris Farley, David Spade kind of way. [keep reading]